What it covers

 Questions or suggestions

-If you have any questions or suggestions regarding this statement send an email to: [email protected]
+If you have any questions or suggestions regarding this statement get in touch using our website form.

 Information on how Cafcass collects and uses information from service users can be found in our Privacy Notice.